dataiku/dss-plugin-neo4j/README.md

 Additionally, if Neo4j runs on a separate server than DSS, the **two servers will need to be able to communicate** to exchange data, so the proper networking and security configuration has to be set up (to be checked with your administrators).

 ### Specific Notes
-The Macro and Dataset components do not require specific actions or knowledge to be used.
+The Macro and Dataset components do not require specific actions or knowledge to be used, beyond the prerequisites above.

 * an "Export Nodes" custom recipe that takes a DSS Dataset as input and creates Neo4j nodes
 * an "Export Relationships" custom recipe that takes a DSS Dataset as input and creates Neo4j relationships between existing nodes